 What I'm Into Link Up Guidelines:

 1. Today’s link-up will stay open for one week.
-The next What I'm Into link up will be Monday January 2.
+The next What I'm Into link up- the last of 2017!- will be Tuesday January 2.

 2. Link the unique URL of your post, not your blog's home page.
 Readers peruse link ups months after the fact and you want to make it easy for them to find your What I'm Into post.